What is streaming?

 As for audio, because transcoding audio is not nearly as resource-intensive, it is not much of a concern.
 Although FLAC is also supported on all clients listed, Jellyfin transcodes incompatible audio formats to AAC by default.

-subtitle track is selected or the “force burn in all subtitles” option
+is selected or the “force burn in all subtitles” option is enabled, the

-is enabled, the subtitle track will be “burned in” to video.
-This is
+subtitle track will be “burned in” to video.
+This is the most

-so the video, audio, and the SRT subtitle should be muxed
+video, audio, and the SRT subtitle should be muxed (multiplexed) beforehand

 Jellyfin uses a custom-built FFmpeg to transcode or remux.
 FFmpeg is a free software, a collection of libraries and tools for processing media.
 User can supply their own FFmpeg binary by building from source code or using one of the pre-built binaries from other developers, but this is not recommended by Jellyfin, because Jellyfin requires certain build options and libraries to be enabled for hardware acceleration.

 Hardware acceleration is not very easy to set up.
 The video quality and performance may not be satisfactory.
 AMD GPUs are known to have less satisfactory performance, and in my case, I can see massive chunks of green artifacts when watching 4K HDR HEVC contents with HDR -> SDR tone mapping enabled on Chrome, and the transcoding max out at 27 fps using AMD RX 6600XT.
 Intel iGPUs may be better, but the latest Intel Arc dGPU has many Linux driver issues as it does on Windows, as of mid 2023.